Bearcats defeat Bulldogs in season opener

 People are also reading…

-On the other end, the Bulldogs also struggled with their first game rust as well.
+On the other end, the Bulldogs struggled with their first game rust as well.

-Gering does have hope to find their grove as they did not have as turbulent a preseason as the Bearcats.
+Gering does have hope to find their groove as they did not have as turbulent a preseason as the Bearcats.

 The Bearcats had two players score multiple goals, Sena and Karim Castillo Leos.
 Protecting the goal, J.T Painter and Juan Gonzalez Jr. combined for the shutout, with Painter having two saves.